 Aesthetics are a problem that CAN BE fixed.
-A full-on renovations would have costed them upwards of $40,000 but they weren’t interested in that kind of renovation.
+Full-On renovations would have costed them upwards of $40,000 but they weren’t interested in that.
 They allowed us to get to work for them at the price we initially agreed on.
-The other solution was to have them open on a more business friendly street.
+The other solution was to have them open on a more business-friendly street.

 To apply AntiMarketing techniques to a Word-of-Mouth campaign for Father’s Day & 4th of July.
 The application of the creative called for a brash, bold move.
 We took THE UGLY and used it as the main differentiating factor from the other butchers.